• Questions

 • Growth of beds

-THP is leading the way to advance health care and health promotion, by building Ontario’s first Women's and Children's Hospital.
+Trillium Health Partners is leading the way to advance health care and health promotion, by building Ontario’s first hospital for women and children.
 We know that by supporting the health of women and children we are investing in the health of families and entire communities across generations.

-Located within the future Peter Gilgan Mississauga Hospital, this 200,000-square-foot facility will be equipped with cutting-edge technology and designed to provide the highest standards of care in Maternal, Newborn, Children and Women’s Health.
-The Women's and Children's Hospital will be purpose-built for families, offering an array of specialized services and integrated care that will profoundly impact the generational health of the community, from infancy to adulthood and beyond.
+The 200,000-square-foot facility will be equipped with cutting-edge technology and designed to provide the highest standards of care in newborn, children and sexual and reproductive health.
+The Shah Family Hospital for Women and Children will be purpose-built for families, offering specialized services and integrated care that will profoundly impact the generational health of the community, from infancy to adulthood and beyond.

-The new Women’s and Children’s Hospital will feature:
+The new Shah Family Hospital for Women and Children will feature:

-• A full suite of reproductive, gynecological and children’s health services for all people
+• A full suite of reproductive and gynecological services for all people, as well as children’s health services

 • 31 Birthing Suites